A Chirality-Based Quantum Leap: Chirality in the Quantum Sciences

-The key to spin SR and spin maser is the population inversion of the emitters.
-In spin systems, population inversion corresponds to spin polarization -- which is a precondition for SR emission and Maser operation when a polarized spin population is present in a microwave resonator cavity.
-For this reason it would be very interesting to exploit the CISS effect \cite{Zoellner2020, Zoellner2020b} in connection with spin SR and spin masers.
-Indeed, the spin-polarized beam emerging from chiral molecules due to the CISS effect could be used to induce a SR pulse.
-SR could thus help elucidate the CISS effect.
-A beam of polarized electron spins could be also used to operate a spin maser when coupled to a microwave resonator cavity.
+The key to spin SR is the population inversion of the emitters.
+In spin systems, population inversion corresponds to spin polarization, which is a required condition for SR emission and maser operation when a polarized spin population is present in a microwave resonator cavity.
+For this reason, it would be intriguing to exploit the CISS effect \cite{Zoellner2020, Zoellner2020b} in connection with spin SR and spin masers.
+Indeed, the spin-polarized beam emerging from chiral molecules due to the CISS effect could be used to induce an SR pulse.
+A beam of polarized electron spins could also be used to operate a spin maser when coupled to a microwave resonator cavity.
 Moreover, it is known that a polarized electron beam couples with nuclear spins by hyperfine spin-spin interactions.
-This coupling would produce a shift of the NMR frequency of nuclear spins and would thus be able to enhance the coupling between the nuclear spins and the resonator.
-These effects could be used both to study the CISS effect and to build more efficient SR or Maser nuclear spin systems.
+This coupling would produce a shift of the nuclear magnetic resonance frequency of nuclear spins and would thus enhance the coupling between the nuclear spins and the resonator.
+These effects could be used both to study the CISS effect and to build more efficient SR or maser nuclear spin systems.

-\subsection{Controlling Spin Polarization and Entanglement in a Hybrid Chiral Molecule/ Quantum Dot System}
+\subsection{Controlling Spin Polarization and Entanglement in a Hybrid Chiral Molecule/Quantum Dot System}

-To understand CISS has remained a theoretical challenge.
-A recent study \cite{Dalum2019} revealed that the CISS effect vanishes when all electron states with the same energy are equally likely -- a consequence of the Onsager reciprocal principle.
-The generality of this result means that the CISS effect needs to be understood in terms of the specific experimental settings.
-Three possible situations were pointed out \cite{Dalum2019}: the electronic states with the same energy not being equally probable (\textit{e.g.}, for electrons generated optically by a laser), the presence of accidental degeneracy in the molecular spectrum which enhances the spin-orbit coupling, or a magnetic lead.
-More recently, an analysis based on symmetry in electronic transmission was carried out to gain insights into the origin of CISS~\cite{Zoellner2020}.
+A recent study found that the CISS effect vanishes when all electron states with the same energy are equally likely, a consequence of the Onsager reciprocal principle.\cite{Dalum2019} The generality of this result means that the CISS effect needs to be understood in terms of the specific experimental settings.
+Three possible situations have been suggested \cite{Dalum2019}: the electronic states with the same energy not being equally probable (\textit{e.g.}, for electrons generated optically by a laser, due to selection rules inherent in photoexcitation processes); the presence of accidental degeneracy in the molecular spectrum, which enhances the SO coupling; or the presence of a magnetic lead.
+More recently, an analysis based on symmetry in electronic transmission was carried out to better understand the origin of the CISS effect~\cite{Zoellner2020}.